Bilan (magazine)

-Bilan is a French language biweekly business magazine published in Geneva, Switzerland.
+Bilan is a biweekly business magazine published in Geneva, Switzerland.
 The magazine has been in circulation since 1989.

 History and profile

 Bilan was first published in June 1989.
 The publisher of the magazine was Alain Fabarez.
 It was owned by the Edipresse Group until November 2011.
 Then it became part of the Tamedia Group.
 The magazine is published biweekly by Tamedia Publications on Wednesdays and has its headquarters in Geneva.
 It came out monthly until 2005 when its frequency was switched to biweekly.
 Its headquarters was formerly in Lausanne.

 Bilan is the French counterpart of the Swiss German business magazine, BILANZ, and features analyses of finance markets and targets managers of small or large enterprises and decision makers.
 It publishes several listings, including the 300 richest Switzerland, the 100 richest in Europe, the 300 most influential Switzerland, the 50 start-up invest in and the top 30 employers.
 The biweekly also publishes interviews.

 Max Mabillard is one of the former editors-in-chief of Bilan.
 Stéphane Benoit-Godet served in the post until 1 November 2014 when Myret Zaki was named as the editor-in-chief.